khalid-hussain/shaheen/chap20.md

 running horses, were stepping backwards.

 Moving Rabia aside, Badr tied the Governor in her place to the wooden pole.
-In the meantime, Bashir Bin Hassan had already tied the Bishop in Angela's place.
+In the meantime, Bashir bin Hassan had already tied the Bishop in Angela's place.
 On the other side, the fifty horsemen raised slogans of "Takbeer" as soon as they reached close to the crowd and started driving them away using the other side of their lances.
 In a state of extreme panic, the people, screaming and